 Even after applying these 5 simple, yet crucial steps to improving your SEO, you will already notice some considerable changes and improvements in your site performance indicators.
 We look forward to hearing more about your experience and best practices in the comments below.

 Do you have any burning SEO questions?
-If so, join our exclusive SEO for Photographers Facebook group or send us a message to find out more about our SEO Packages and get help with optimizing your website for speed and search engines.
+If so, join our exclusive SEO for Photographers Facebook group or send us a message to find out more about our SEO Packages and get help with optimizing your website for speed.